 Outstanding luxury country hotel nr Llandudno, North WalesBook

 Standing in 200 acres of its own parkland to the south of Llandudno, Bodysgallen Hall with 4 AA stars, provides all that is best in country house hospitality.
-Choose from the fine dining restaurant or more casual bistro, and relax and unwind in the deluxe spa.
+Enjoy the fine dining restaurant and relax and unwind in the deluxe spa.

 OPL Exclusive details